aspose-html/aspose-html-reference-tutorials/html/english/java/converting-epub-to-xps/convert-epub-to-xps-specify-xps-save-options/_index.md

 - **Can I change page dimensions?** Yes – you can set any width and height via `PageSetup`.
 - **Is the conversion fast?** For typical EPUB files the conversion completes in seconds on a modern JVM.

-## What Are Aspose HTML Save Options?
+## What Is “how to use aspose” in This Context?
-Aspose HTML Save Options are a set of properties that control how HTML, EPUB, or other web‑based documents are rendered and saved to a target format such as XPS, PDF, or image files.
-They let you define page layout, background colors, margins, and more, ensuring the resulting file matches your design requirements.
+The phrase **how to use Aspose** refers to the practical steps for leveraging the Aspose.HTML library to manipulate and convert web‑based documents.
+In this tutorial we focus on the **aspose html save options** that let you fine‑tune the output when you **convert EPUB to XPS**.

 ## Why Use Aspose.HTML for Java to Convert EPUB to XPS?
 - **High fidelity** – preserves complex layouts, fonts, and vector graphics.
 - **Programmatic control** – automate batch conversions inside Java applications.
 - **No external dependencies** – pure Java library, no native components.
-- **Customizable output** – thanks to save options you can tailor the XPS to your exact needs.
+- **Customizable output** – thanks to save options you can tailor the XPS to your exact needs, such as **specify page dimensions** or set a custom background.

 ## Prerequisites